agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 367 lives for 35 years in the US + ~13 lives for the first 5 years in NL= 400 lives.

-**Supportive conditions/Job Satisfaction**

-- I should be enjoying the work
-- Cleaning up the data will be boring, it takes up a lot of time.
-- Basic needs will be satisfied mostly (money, hours and commute)
-- Am not worried I will have too many problems learning or fitting in, my point being it is not investment banking.
-- Again I look up to people in the US like my brother and other actual data scientists, they seem to have time to do other things as well.
-Not like they are working 24x7.

-  Also 80k suggests that the hours are moderate 50 hrs per week I think.
-This is peacefully doable.

-- Also this is expected to be a very satisfying career according to 80k, due to the fast feedback cycle.

--Mentorship culture is quite common apparently according to 80k.

-- project management could be even more fulfilling as PM have more control, more responsibility than analysts who are just the right hand for project managers, just like my DL in DE.

-Overall, I suspect the time to be a little more, but keeping the bigger picture in mind, that I am getting better at a potential skill every extra hour I work, I shall not be cribbing about it then.
-I will rank it as the same as DE then.

 #### MBA into Management consulting